media-centre/makenews/README.md

 ## Test Requisites:
-1. write 'npm --version' in the console and it shall return the number of the certain installed npm version
+1. write `npm --version` in the console and it shall return the number of the certain installed npm version
 2. write 'localhost:5984' on your browser and there you should see the couchdb version and some additional information about couchdb.
-3. check whether you have configurate correctly the couchdb-lucene.
+3. check whether you have configured correctly the couchdb-lucene.
 For instance, you can try querying a database(if you created database in couchdb and you have installed curl) like this:
 ```
 	curl http://"your_database_ip":5984/database_name/_fti/design_doc/view_name?q=Query
 ```
-4. write 'gulp --version' in the console and it shall return the number of the certain installed gulp version(local and cli)
+4. write `gulp --version` in the console and it shall return the number of the certain installed gulp version(local and cli)
-5. write 'git --version' in the console and it shall return the number of the certain installed git version

 ## 1. Installation: